andela-sjames/Instigator/README.md

 #### Go Consumer
  A simple Golang http server written to simulate a consumer for our kafka cluster.
 It runs on port `5001` http://localhost:5001

-It also comes with the following routes to start consuming and to stop consuming
+It also comes with the following routes to start consuming and to stop consuming **(dummy route)**
+- To stop consuming simply use the `http://localhost:5000/stop_producer` route, that way the consumer will naturally stop consuming data

 ```
 http://localhost:5001/
 http://localhost:5001/start_consumer